-Check the documentation of the manufacturer, if the following stable equilibrium functions are described in detail and sufficiently:
+Check the documentation of the manufacturer, whether the following stable equilibrium functions are described in detail and sufficiently:

-- The basic principle, the function and the criteria for stable equilibrium (e.g. time intervals that can be set, sampling rate used for measuring "raw values", number of repeated raw values or other criteria that are used to decide that stable equilibrium has been reached). - All adjustable and not adjustable parameters of the stable equilibrium function (time interval, number of measuring cycles, etc.). - Securing of these parameters. - Definition of the most critical adjustment of the stable equilibrium (worst case).
+- The basic principle, the function and the criteria for stable equilibrium.

+- All adjustable and not adjustable parameters of the stable equilibrium function (time interval, number of measuring cycles, etc.). - Securing of these parameters. - Definition of the most critical adjustment of the stable equilibrium (worst case).
 This shall cover all variants of a type.